Is control of type I error rate needed in Bayesian clinical trial designs?: Discussion

 The decision rules considered here for superiority trials are easily modified to be appropriate for \textit{equivalence} and \textit{non-inferiority} trials as well.
 For example, for the latter, we would be led to considering posterior probabilities of the form $ \P_{\pi_e} ( \bftheta _{1} - \bftheta _{0} \geq -\Delta \vert {\mathcal D}_{\sigma_n} )$, where $\Delta$ is a selected non-inferiority margin.
-Moreover, the prototype case of dichotomous outcomes measured soon after treatment that was considered here can be modified to other types of outcome data without changing the logical basis of the method, if the relevant posterior probabilities are computable from the accruing data.
+Moreover, the prototype case of dichotomous outcomes measured soon after treatment can be modified to other types of outcome data without changing the logical basis of the method if the relevant posterior probabilities are computable from the accruing data.
 Normally distributed outcomes, with known variance, are particularly easy to deal with when associated with Normal priors.
 Extensions into sequential multi-arm designs, and thereby applying adaptive rules for treatment assignment, are also feasible and will be considered in later work.

-Proper utilization of Bayesian decision theory for drawing the conclusions would involve, from the very beginning, incorporation of utility functions into a corresponding model (e.g., \textcite{rosner2020bayesian}).
-We have made a shortcut in this regard, by first only considering, in Section \ref{section:no:2}, the threshold values $\varepsilon_e$ and $\varepsilon_f$ for concluding $d_e$ or $d_f$, and thereby deferring utility considerations to Section \ref{subsection:no:2.2}, where we considered the option $d_{\oslash}$ of stopping the trial early.
+Proper utilization of Bayesian decision theory for drawing the conclusions would involve, from the very beginning, incorporation of utility functions into a corresponding model (e.g., \cite{rosner2020bayesian}).
+We have made a shortcut in this regard, by first only considering, in Section \ref{section:no:2}, the threshold values $\varepsilon_e$ and $\varepsilon_f$ for concluding $d_e$ or $d_f$, and thereby deferring utility considerations to Section \ref{subsection:no:2.2}, where we included the option $d_{\oslash}$ of stopping the trial early.
 Even then, we have not tackled actual optimization issues.
 With this, we wanted to facilitate the practical implementation of such designs.
 Specification of appropriate values for $\varepsilon_e$ and $\varepsilon_f$ should be relatively easy, due to their intuitively straightforward probability interpretation.

 Elicitation of values for the utilities $G_e$, $G_f$, $L_e$ and $L_f$, although necessary for a fully satisfactory solution of the problem of inconclusive early stopping, requires more careful thought on the part of the domain specialists and the different stakeholders in question.
+An increase in the value of any of these utilities has the effect of shifting $\tau_{\oslash}$ further in time.

 A central issue in this paper has been our attempt to find a satisfactory answer to the question: If the statistical analysis of trial data is done by applying the tools from Bayesian inference and decision theory, how should one respond to the regulators' guidelines on applying standard frequentist methods for error control?